HACKSSENTIAL RULES ~ CHAPTER IV

 Every character is defined by a collection of core traits:

-• Morality: Determines alignment and influences development.
+Morality: Determines alignment and influences actions and growth.

-• State of Mind: Used for Reaction checks, represents mental resilience.
+State of Mind: Used for Reaction checks, represents mental resilience.

 IV.2 Creation